International PhD Academy: Medical Research

 • Translational medicine

-View a list of current PhD opportunities within the International PhD Academy: Medical Research at St James’s University Hospital.
+View current PhD opportunities within the International PhD Academy: Medical Research at St James’s University Hospital.

 What our programme offers